fitz66/Compressor/README.md

 Decompressor is a c program (not written by me) that decompresses the compressed file Compressor created.

-To compress a file type ./compress textfile.txt | ./decompress to check if original and the new decompressed file are same: ./compress textfile.txt | ./decompress | diff - textfile.txt
+To compress a file type ./compress textfile.txt | ./decompress

+compare original and the new decompressed: ./compress textfile.txt | ./decompress | diff - textfile.txt

 also,